Considering A Career In Mental Health Counseling? How To Be A Therapist

 • Career counseling

-In addition to your courses, you may work in the field directly.
-Most state therapy boards require supervised clinical work, internships, and teaching.
-These experiences can be hands-on and guide those learning as they approach their career in psychology.
+In addition to a degree in counseling, you may work in the field directly.
+Most state therapy boards require supervised clinical work, internships, and teaching to become a mental health counselor.
+These supervised clinical hours can be hands-on and guide those learning as they approach their career in psychology.
 After this point, students may choose to move on to a doctorate program or graduate with their master's.

-How long it takes to complete a program can vary.
+How long it takes to become a mental health counselor can vary.
 A master's degree is a prerequisite to becoming a licensed therapist, and it can take two or three years to complete.
 On the other hand, Ph.D. coursework often takes at least five years.
-A Ph.D. is not mandatory to be a therapist.
+A Ph.D. is not mandatory to be a professional counselor.
 Still, because you will be required to write and present a dissertation, a doctorate program is excellent for those who want to perform research and further understand the field.
 If you're looking for a faster path to a doctorate, you might benefit from a PsyD, which is similar to a Ph.D. but focuses less on research and more on clinical psychology.

 According to an article by the American Psychological Association, predictors of graduate school success include being curious, conscientious, resilient, and confident to succeed.
 In addition, having intelligence, emotional intelligence, empathy, and ambition may help you succeed in this career.
 After receiving your master's, you can choose to get a doctorate or move on to the licensing and supervised experience stage.